dropbox/hermes/README.md

 }
 ```

-To get all hosts, use `/api/v1/hosts/` (with an appropriate limit and page)
+To get all hosts, use `/api/v1/hosts/` (with an appropriate limit)

 ```
 {
     limit: int,
-    page: int,
+    offset: int,
     totalHosts: int,
     hosts: [],
 }